Updated on November 15, 2023

 What is Ativan?

-Ativan is a prescription medication that belongs to the class of drugs known as benzodiazepines.
-It works by enhancing the effects of a neurotransmitter called gamma-aminobutyric acid (GABA) in the brain, which slows down brain activity and produces a calming effect.
+Ativan is the brand name for lorazepam and is a prescription medication that belongs to the class of drugs known as benzodiazepines.
+It enhances the effects of a neurotransmitter called gamma-aminobutyric acid (GABA) in the brain, which slows down brain activity and produces a calming effect.

 This makes it a helpful tranquilizer and sedative drug for managing anxiety, insomnia, and other conditions.